KSP-TaxiService/RemoteTech/index.md

 * Like in stock KSP, you need to research Basic Science in the technology tree before you can build an unmanned probe.
 * You need to use an antenna that won't break in the atmosphere to be able to control an unmanned rocket during atmospheric flight.
 The Reflectron DP-10, available in Start, is the earliest such antenna available.
 Others can be found in the [parts listing](guide/parts/).
 * For farther flights, your probe should utilise more powerful antennas, such as the Communotron 16 or the Communotron DTS-M1.
 You need to manually activate these antennas once you are flying high enough that the airflow is too thin to break them off.
 If you are using the DTS-M1, you also need to target it at Mission Control.
-The activation and targetting can be performed by right-clicking on an antenna.
+The activation and targeting can be performed by right-clicking on an antenna.
 * Once you place a few satellites in Kerbin orbit, consider adding some more communication satellites (comsats) to maintain a connection when out of sight of KSC.
 See the [tutorials](tutorials/#setting-up-satellite-constellations) for more details.
 * As you expand farther out into the system, you may need to expand and/or upgrade your comsat network to allow for connections to probes orbiting other moons or planets.
 Plan ahead!

 ## Overview of mechanics

 ### Antennas
 Using antennas, it is now possible to set up satellite networks to route your control input.
 Unlike in stock KSP, antennas will no longer activate or deactivate automatically; you must order an antenna to activate by right-clicking on it.
 There are two classes of antennas: 'Dishes' and 'Omnidirectionals'.

 #### Dishes
 Useful for long range communications, dishes are directional or beam antennas that must be instructed what direction to point at.
 They do not need to be physically rotated; you need merely select a target from a list of comsats.
 These dishes come with a cone of vision (which becomes narrower for a longer range).
 If the dish is pointed at a planet or moon, anything inside this cone can achieve a connection with the dish.